PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_retrieval.md

 <a name="Model Recovery Training"></a>
 ### 2.2 Model Recovery Training

-If the training task is terminated for some reasons, it can be recovered by loading the breakpoint weights file and continue training.
+If the training task is terminated for some reasons, it can be recovered by loading the checkpoints weights file and continue training.

 ```